Privacy Policy

 You can choose not to provide information to us.
 However, if you choose not to provide relevant information to us this may affect our ability to give you the best possible service.
 If you don’t want to give us any information about yourself, or only provide limited information, we will give you the best service we can using the information you do provide.

+We are aware that in some circumstances it is not safe for us to contact you, or you have indicated that we should not attempt to contact you or leave a message.
 If we do try to contact you, and we can’t get hold of you, we will not leave a detailed text or voice message.

 Recording of information

-We record all of our telephone conversations and keep a transcript of message-based conversations for 3 months to help ensure that the service we provide meets the highest standards of safety and quality.
+Lifeline - We record all of our telephone conversations and keep a transcript of message-based conversations for 3 months to help ensure that the service we provide meets the highest standards of safety and quality.
 Recording of phone calls, texts, and other contacts is considered internationally to be the best practice for services like the ones we provide.

 People who contact our services may be in life-threatening situations or experiencing acute distress.
 We want to ensure that there are no barriers for people getting the support they are seeking.
 This is in line with international best practices.
-We believe that responding to immediate distress and imminent risk takes precedent over detailing data collection processes.
+We believe that responding to immediate distress and imminent risk takes priority over detailing data collection processes.
 For these reasons, there are no messages about recordings on our telephone services or via our text service.
 This is similar to the way emergency services such as the Police and ambulance services operate.

 These recordings are stored securely and access is tracked and audited.
 The recordings are only accessed by senior staff for carrying out quality assurance, audit, or risk management activities to enable us to ensure that the services we provide are safe and effective.
 We may also use the recordings to ensure we can appropriately investigate and manage a complaint.